Stockmasterflex/career-execution-poster/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
+3. Deploy (no environment variables needed - uses localStorage)
-4. Deploy

 ### Other Platforms